TheJJ/ceph-cheatsheet/README.md

 ### Data placement

-Why does Ceph scale?
-Why is it secure™ and safe™?
+Why does Ceph **scale**?
+Why is it [secure™ and safe™](https://github.com/SFTtech/sticker/raw/master/sicher/sicher.pdf)?

-Object read/write:
-* Select a pool to operate on
+Cluster partitioning in pools, PGs and shards:
+* A cluster consists of pools, each can have custom redundancy and placement settings
-* A pool has `2^x` placement groups
+* A pool is partitioned in `2^x` placement groups (PG) - an object is stored in one of its pools PGs
-* A placement group is placed on OSDs by CRUSH, respecting the desired redundancy
-* The redundancy is e.g. "3 copies on separate servers" (3 OSDs) or "raid 6 on 12 servers" (12 OSDs)
+* The chosen pool redundancy now affects each PG e.g. "3 copies on separate servers" (3 OSDs) or "raid 6 on 12 servers" (12 OSDs)
+* Each OSD participating in serving a PG is called a PG shard.
+Which OSD should serve what PG shard is determined by CRUSH, respecting the desired redundancy and topology constraints

-To find an object in the cluster:
+To read/write an object:
+* Needed: Pool of the object, object's key ("name")
 * Hash the object's key
-* Take the last x bit of the hash
+* Take the last `x` bits of the hash and choose the placement group (that's why we have `2^x` PGs)
-* Use the hash bits to choose the placement group
+* Use the CRUSH algorithm (and upmap updates) to find the primary OSD id of this placement group
+* Look in the "OSDMap" to figure out the for the IP address of the PG's primary OSD
-* Now talk to the primary OSD of this placement group to access this object
+* Establish a connection and talk to the primary OSD of this placement group and retrieve the object data
+  * In case the pool stores data as erasure code ("RAID"), the primary OSD contacts the remaining needed OSDs in its PG for reconstructing the data
+  * When writing, the PG's primary OSD contacts all other OSDs in the same PG to let them write, and then waits until they have acknowledged, and then confirms the write to the client

-Since all data is chunked into (usually) 4MiB blocks, each of the blocks of big movie is on a different PG, i.e. on different OSDs, thus we talk to a different primary OSD for each block.
+Since **all data is chunked** into (usually) 4MiB blocks, each of the blocks of a file is in a different PG, i.e. on different OSDs, thus we talk to a different primary OSD for each block.

 -> All requests are spread accross all OSDs of the whole cluster

-Recovery: When the desired redundancy is no longer met (drive-, server-, rack-failure), Ceph recreates the missing data.
+* Recovery: When the desired object redundancy is no longer met (due to unavailable OSDs - drive-, server-, rack-failure), Ceph recreates the missing data automatically

-Adding OSDs: move (backfill) some of the existing placement groups to the new OSDs so every OSD hopefully stores roughly the same amount of data.
+* Adding OSDs: move ("backfill") some of the existing placement groups to the new OSDs so every OSD hopefully stores roughly the same amount of data.

-Removing OSDs: move (backfill) the placement groups existing on the to-be-removed OSDs to others that are not removed.
+* Removing OSDs: move ("backfill") the placement groups existing on the to-be-removed OSDs to others that are not removed.

 Setup